fyshhh/aoc/README.md

 ## aoc

-a dump for advent of code
+a dump for advent of code, done in java.